ni/measurement-plugin-python/CONTRIBUTING.md

 # Updating gRPC stubs when a .proto file is modified

-The `ni_measurement_service\_internal\stubs` directory contains the auto-generated python files based on MeasurementLink services related protobuf (.proto) files.
+The `ni_measurement_service\_internal\stubs` directory contains the auto-generated python files based on MeasurementLink protobuf (.proto) files.
 The file needs to be replaced whenever there is a change to these .proto files:

 - ni/measurementlink/pin_map_context.proto
 - ni/measurementlink/discovery/v1/discovery_service.proto